Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Introduction

 \section{Introduction}

-Graph has become a fundamental data structure for modeling pairwise relationships across diverse domains, such as social interactions~\cite{mislove2007measurement, kumar2006structure}, transportation networks~\cite{lin2013complex, haznagy2015complex}, and recommendation systems~\cite{wu2022graph, su2024dcl}.
+Graph has become a fundamental data structure for modeling pairwise relationships across diverse domains, such as social interaction~\cite{mislove2007measurement}, behavior analysis~\cite{Human_Action}, networks~\cite{lin2013complex, haznagy2015complex}, and recommendation systems~\cite{su2024dcl}.
 This widespread use has spurred the rapid development of GNNs~\cite{reiser2022graph, wu2020gnn_survey1}, which effectively capture topological dependencies and node interactions.
 Despite advancements, conventional supervised GNNs face inherent limitations due to their reliance on extensive labeled data, posing a critical bottleneck as the volume of real-world graphs continues to grow while annotated data remain scarce and expensive to obtain.
 To mitigate this limitation, GCL~\cite{velickovic2018dgi, zhu2020deep} has emerged as a promising self-supervised paradigm that learns robust and transferable node representations by enforcing consistency across multiple augmented graph views.

-\textbf{Observation.} While current GCL methodologies have demonstrated remarkable success on undirected graphs, their applicability to digraphs remains largely unexplored.
-The persistent neglect of directional semantics poses a huge challenge to mainstream GCL researches.
-Owing to the unique advantages and fundamental role of edge directionality in governing information propagation patterns, digraphs motivate us to engage in an in-depth exploration in contrastive learning.
+\textbf{Observation.} While current GCL methods have demonstrated strong performance on undirected graphs, their applicability to digraphs remains largely unexplored.
+The persistent neglect of directional semantics remains a major challenge for extending GCL to digraph settings.
+Owing to the unique advantages and fundamental role of edge directionality in guiding information propagation, digraphs motivate us to engage in an in-depth exploration in contrastive learning.